 But that’s not what gives it great compatibility.
 Cryorig has managed to shrink the overall profile of the R5 cooler.
 The max height is 162.8mm, so it should work just fine with most PC cases.
 However, the most impressive thing is that this dual-fan CPU cooler doesn’t block any RAM sticks at all.

 Cryorig wants to give many manufacturers a run for their money with their new mounting system.
-The new Qlick mounting system is easy to figure out and easy to install.
-Let’s quickly have a look at the installation process.
+The new Quick mounting system instructions is easy to figure out and easy to install.
+Let’s quickly have a look at the installation guide.

 On Intel, you’ll have to install the backplate at the back of the motherboard.
-After that install the Intel LGA standoffs from the front of the motherboard.
+After that install the Intel LGA standoffs from the front of the motherboard clearance.
 Next, grab the Quick Seg mounting bracket and place it on the standoffs.
 Secure the brackets using the provided thumbscrews.

 Make sure to peel off the protective cover from the base of the cooler.
 Then, proceed to apply a small amount of thermal paste.
 Next, you’ll need to place the metal crossbar under the raised center of the Quick Seg mounting bracket.
 Finally, the plastic clip and the lower portion of its hook to the underside of the bracket’s center.

-We are very impressed with the Quick Seg mounting system.
+We are very impressed with the Quick Seg Cryorig R5 CPU mounting system.
 However, we don’t believe this is a huge selling point like others think.
 You still have to screw the cooler down from the top, which makes things more or less quite similar to other coolers.

 Note: Our ambient noise levels (52dBA) were a bit higher than usual due to our testing environment’s ventilation system.
 Thus making the noise tests of the cooler seem higher than usual.

-The noise levels of the R5 were slightly higher than the R1 Ultimate, still, the difference isn’t audible in most cases but for some people noise levels are really important, and for a silent PC enthusiast like myself, the R5 isn’t going to be the best choice.
+The noise levels during our Cryorig R5 CPU Cooler review were slightly higher than the R1 Ultimate, still, the difference isn’t audible in most cases but for some people noise levels are really important, and for a silent PC enthusiast like myself, the R5 isn’t going to be the best choice.
 You can possibly tackle this situation by choosing the single fan route operation which is going to set you back with an increased temperature by 2-3 Degree Celcius.
 The choice is yours.
+The numbers obtained seem in line with some of the liquid coolers we have reviewed as well, as can be seen in our be Quiet Pure Loop 240mm AiO Review as well as the Fractal Design Cesius+ S24 Prisma Review.
 The benchmarks can be seen below.

 The Cryorig R5 Cooler certainly is an interesting option.
 A lot of people swear by high-performance air coolers, and this is one of them.
 However, there are always some sacrifices to make with those large beefy coolers.
 The main being RAM compatibility.
 Cryorig R5 does not suffer from this, and it’s good to see for once in a premium air-cooler.